-For three decades, the Butterball Turkey Talk-Line has answered the desperate pleas of hundreds of thousands of holiday cooks.
+For three decades, the Butterball Turkey Talk-Line has answered the desperate pleas of hundreds of thousands of Thanksgiving cooks.
 As you can imagine, in that time the staff of 50-plus experts has heard some pretty outlandish tales of Turkey Day mishaps and fielded some truly bewildering questions.
 Following are a few favourite conversations from the Butterball hotline operators.
 And if you need help this holiday season with your bird, don’t forget to call 1-800-BUTTERBALL.

 A father in charge of thawing the turkey and bathing his toddler twins decided to hit two birds with one stone.
 “We could hear water splashing in the background, and turns out he has his kids and the turkey in the tub all at the same time,” says Nicole Johnson, Talk-Line co-director.
 The man was calling to find out if the bath water would be an acceptable method for thawing the turkey.

-After discovering a turkey from 1969 in his dad’s freezer, an Alabama man called the Butterball hotline to ask about the best way to cook the over 30-year-old bird.
+After discovering a turkey from 1969 in his dad’s freezer, an Alabama man called the Butterball help line to ask about the best way to cook the over 30-year-old bird.
 Although the Talk-Line staffer recommended the open roasting pan method to cook most turkeys, this time she suggested that the first step was to purchase a fresher fowl!
 This same gentleman also had in his freezer: the top of his wedding cake and a snowball from every snowstorm he’d experienced in Alabama.

-Some holiday chefs take extreme measures to please all guests.
+Some Thanksgiving chefs take extreme measures to please all guests.
 A caller was emailed a photo featuring a turkey with a “bikini look.”
 As she was entertaining guests from the Bahamas, she asked the Talk-Line how she could create a “tropical turkey.”
 Believe it or not, Talk-Line vet Mary Clingman suggested using aluminum foil as a way to make the turkey look like a sun goddess!

 Mother-in-law knows best

-One woman called the Butterball hotline from a closet so her family couldn’t hear her.
+One woman called the Butterball help line from a closet so her family couldn’t hear her.
 “Can you hear me?
 I’ve never cooked a turkey, and my mother-in-law is convinced I can’t cook—and I can’t cook, but I want to do it,” she whispered.
 The expert walked her through all the steps, advising against basting the turkey (even though the mother-in-law insisted).

-A few hours after his wife had given birth, a new dad called the Butterball hotline to make sure the turkey hadn’t been thawing too long while he’d been at the hospital.
+A few hours after his wife had given birth, a new dad called the Butterball help line to make sure the turkey hadn’t been thawing too long while he’d been at the hospital.
 The Talk-Line staffer asked how much it weighed, to which the flustered father replied, “The turkey or the baby?”
 After determining the turkey’s weight and thawing time, she assured him he would be able to deliver a safe, delicious Thanksgiving dinner by the time mom and baby got home.

 Third time’s a charm

 One caller was well versed at walking down the aisle, but not so versed when it came to cooking her Thanksgiving turkey.
-The caller explained to Carol Miller, a 20-plus year Talk-Line veteran, that Thanksgiving with her first husband was a bust since she forgot to thaw the turkey.
+The caller explained to Carol Miller, a 20-plus-year Talk-Line veteran, that Thanksgiving with her first husband was a bust since she forgot to thaw the turkey.
 She blundered Thanksgiving with her second husband when the foil pan she was using bent and slipped out of her hands leaving the feast on the floor.
 She was hoping the third time would be the charm so she called the Butterball Turkey Talk-Line to make sure she was doing everything right!